-According to the specialist archaeological impact assessment (as per Appendix G3a), no archaeological resources were recorded in the proposed development footprint area for Visserspan Solar PV Facility - Project 4.
+According to the specialist archaeological impact assessment (as per Appendix G3a), no archaeological resources were recorded in the proposed development footprint area for Visserspan Solar PV Facility - Project 2.

-In terms of the total Visserspan Farm property, the archaeological impact assessment further states that, "archaeological resources have been rated as having LOW (Grade IVC) significance since, generally, relatively small numbers of archaeological remains were found in other areas of the farm and were isolated and were found in a disturbed context.
-A dispersed scatter of weathered hornfels MSA tools (flakes, blades, chunks, cores) was recorded on an eroded and heavily trampled land surface, on the margin of a large pan near the south eastern boundary of the proposed development site.
-A very thin scatter of MSA hornfels flakes and chunks were also recorded on patches of hard sand below the coversands near the southern boundary of the proposed site.
+In terms of the total Visserspan Farm property, the archaeological impact assessment further states that, "archaeological resources have been rated as having LOW (Grade IVC) significance since, generally, relatively small numbers of archaeological remains were found in other areas of the farm (not part of Project 2's site) and were isolated and were found in a disturbed context.

 No evidence of any Late Iron Age archaeological heritage was noted during the field assessment, which appears to be absent from the study area.

 No evidence of any Anglo-Boer War battlefield sites (1899-1904), war graves or memorials were encountered during the study".